 Components and connections in any grid and must meet the requirements of power supply.
 Yet most grid assets wear due to mechanisms driven by temperature, electromagnetic field, mechanical forces, vandalism and ambient conditions such as salt fog and acidity.
 As such preventive as well as corrective maintenance actions are required.
 Ultimately, replacement becomes necessary.
 Cost, human resources, materials as well as planned outages make up the efforts and the risks for power utilities.
 Not undertaking such efforts creates added risk and maintenance strategies therefore require proper consideration.

-This edited recent contribution to INMR by Robert Ross, Reliability & Asset Management Dept. of the Institute of Science & Development and Chair of Performance of HV Energy Systems at Delft University of Technology in the Netherlands, reviews asset management as well as the Corrective, Period-Based, Condition-Based and Risk-Based maintenance styles and where these are most applicable.
+This edited past contribution to INMR by Robert Ross, Reliability & Asset Management Dept. of the Institute of Science & Development and Chair of Performance of HV Energy Systems at Delft University of Technology in the Netherlands, reviewED asset management as well as the Corrective, Period-Based, Condition-Based and Risk-Based maintenance styles and where these are most applicable.
 Redundancy plays an important role in grids to safeguard security of supply.
 With the tendency to postpone replacement and to harvest as much operational life of assets as possible, redundancy is put to the limits.
 This article therefore also devotes attention to quality loss of redundancy whenever service life of assets is prolonged.
 One important conclusion is that, even in the absence of failures, an unwanted situation may build up where redundancy is no longer effective.

 Listen to Online Lecture on Asset Replacement Strategies in Ageing Grids